AttiyaRiaz-Abacus/ApigeeCICD/README.md

 # ApigeeCICD
 CICD implementaion for Apigee
-Edited File for Auto Deploy
+Edited File for Auto Deployemnt :)